5 Tips to Enhance your customers' drinking experience

 - Always move with a sense of purpose, this means head up, scanning the bar and acknowledging customers as you work.

 - Don’t be afraid to approach customers and ask them how their drinks are.

 Top Tip – Smile and make eye contact with your customers and be confident in handling your equipment and glassware.

-Once your customer has arrived at the bar or is seated at a table, provide them a drinks menu and offer your recommendations.
+- Once your customer has arrived at the bar or is seated at a table, provide them a drinks menu or digital alternative and offer your recommendations.

-Finally, your knowledge will assist the customer in making good choices.
-Customers will ask you questions about drinks that you sell and they will expect you to know the answer.
-If you are equipped with at least a little knowledge then you can enhance the customer’s experience by being as helpful and informative as you can.
-On-going learning will be vital to you as a bartender to help develop your knowledge.
+Your product knowledge will assist the customer in making good choices.
+Customers will ask you questions about drinks that you sell and they will expect you to know the answer!
+On-going learning will be vital to help develop your knowledge.
 Keep these tips in mind: